Fred Eversley: Career

 From 1963 to 1967, Eversley worked as an engineer at Wyle Laboratories, where he was part of the team that designed high intensity acoustic laboratories for the Apollo and Gemini missions for NASA in Houston, and acoustic laboratories for the European Space Agency in Munich.

 He moved to Venice, California, in 1964, where he would live for more than 50 years.

 In 1967, he retired from engineering to become a full-time artist after a down-the-hill car accident almost cost him his life; he broke a femur bone and had to walk on crutches for more than one year.
 While he was recovering, he started making his own art pieces.

 In 1969, Eversley assumed John Altoon's Venice studio that Frank Gehry converted from a laundromat into a live-work space.
-Kiana and DeWain Valentine were his neighbors, as well as other Los Angeles artists, including Larry Bell, Robert Irwin, Charles Maddox, John McCracken, and James Turrell.
+John McCracken (artist) and Charles Mattox, were his neighbors, as well as other artists including Los Angeles artists, including DeWain Valentine, Larry Bell, Robert Irwin,and James Turrell.

 In 1977, Eversley was nominated and selected as the first artist in residence of the Smithsonian's National Air and Space Museum.
 As part of his three-year residency, he was given a large studio workspace in the museum's basement and a living space at Barney Studio House (now the Latvian Embassy).
 Sam Gilliam was one of his neighbors.
 In Washington, D.C., Eversley had shows at the American Institute of Architects headquarters, the Federal Reserve Bank, and the National Academy of Sciences.

 In 1980, Eversley purchased a five-story, cast iron building in SoHo as an investment.
 In 2019, he was forced out of his Venice studio and moved back to New York City, where he lived with his artist wife, Maria Larsson.

 Artworks

 Eversley was a pioneer among Black abstractionists and created sculptures from cast resin and other materials.
-He referred to his process as “centripetal casting,” where he used a mold instead of his hands to shape the sculpture's form into a parabola.
+He referred to his process as “centrifrugal casting,” where he used a mold instead of his hands to shape the sculpture's form into a parabola.
 His work focused on the use of space and light, connecting people through positive energy spaces, and working with the Earth's natural resources to create art.

 He used basic geometric forms to play with light refraction and incorporates parabolic curves to evoke thick lens and mirror images.
 In the 1970s, Eversley was considered to be a part of the California Light and Space movement.

 Eversley sold his first major work to the National Museum of American Art, to be included in an international traveling show.